Ozzie Albies Preview, Player Props: Braves vs. Cardinals

 - The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.

-- The Cardinals have a 4.67 team ERA that ranks 23rd among all league pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.68).

-- Cardinals pitchers combine to allow the fewest home runs in baseball (138 total, one per game).
+- The Cardinals surrender the first-fewest home runs in baseball (142 total, one per game).

+- Hudson gets the start for the Cardinals, his eighth of the season.
+He is 5-1 with a 4.02 ERA and 33 strikeouts through 56 2/3 innings pitched.

-- The righty's last appearance was on Wednesday against the San Diego Padres, when he tossed six innings, surrendering three earned runs while giving up seven hits.
+- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing one earned run while giving up three hits.

+- The 28-year-old has put up an ERA of 4.02, with 5.3 strikeouts per nine innings, in 13 games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.